rhmatti/CUEBIT-Spectrum-Analyzer/README.txt

 4. Perform a calibration of the offset/fudge-factor V

 	a.
 Automatic Calibration:
-		1) Select "Calibrate" from the drop-down File menu (File>Calibrate)
+		1) Select "Calibrate" from the drop-down File menu (File>Calibrate).
+A separate options window will open
+		2) Select all elements that you wish to use for calibration (usually those that you expect to be present in the spectrum)
+		3) Enter the beam energy (drift tube voltage) that was set for that data run
-		2) A separate progress window will open.
+		4) Select "Calibrate".
+A progress bar will appear.
 Allow calibration to complete before closing
-		3) Once the calibration is marked complete, you may close the window
+		5) Once the calibration is marked complete, the returned value for V is displayed along with a confidence level
-		4) The offset V has been calibrated!
+		6) The offset V has been calibrated.
+You may close the window

 		Note: 	This method is quicker than manual calibration, but I do not guarantee it is always accurate.
-			Always evaluate it's accuracy yourself afterwards using the Analysis menu's various options!
+			Always evaluate it's accuracy yourself afterwards using the Analysis menu's various options, especially for values marked as low confidence!

 	b.
 Manual Calibration:
 		1) Select "Settings" from the drop-down File menu (File>Settings)